Frontend Development

 Creating responses

-In your controller, provide both the name of the JavaScript page component, as well as any props (data) for the page.
+In your controller, provide both the name of the TypeScript or JavaScript page component, as well as any props (data) for the page.

 In this example we're passing a single prop, called post